-The Board considers that, as at 30 June 2020, it had in place adequate systems and controls with regard to the Group's risk profile and strategy.
+The Board considers that, as of 30 June 2021, it had in place adequate systems and controls with regard to the Group's risk profile and strategy.
 Furthermore, the Board can confirm that the Group remained within defined limits for risk exposure throughout the year for all principal risks.
 The Group also operated in line with its internal capital targets.